Wills Power of Attorney Legal Advice How it Works Pricing

 5. Scattering ashes into the ocean

-Scattering ashes is legal, but in certain circumstances and locations, you may need to ask for permission.
+Scattering ashes is legal, but in certain circumstances and locations, you may need permission to scatter human ashes.

-If you wish to scatter ashes on private property, you must get permission from the property owner.
-To avoid any legal issues, it’s encouraged that you gain permission in writing form.
+If you wish to dig a small trench or hold a scattering ceremony on private property, you should obtain permission from the property owner before you scatter.
+To avoid any legal issues or family upsets, it’s encouraged that you gain permission in written form.

 Private properties may include: